 What to pack: Take protective cover ups, hats, long sleeve shirts, and pants if you plan to spend a lot of time exposed under the sun on boats or beaches.
 Evenings will be warm, and you’ll need at least one nice outfit for nights out.

 Fall in the Dominican Republic

 Temperatures gradually cool down starting in September, but the humidity remains.
 Don’t expect to cool off just yet.
-There are more short rainstorms in September and October, and you can expect some days where it’s cooler and breezier even if not that many.
+There are more short rainstorms in September and October, and you can expect some days where it’s cooler and breezier.

 What to pack: Pack as you would for the summer, but add on more long sleeves for the evenings when mosquitoes tend to come out.

 Winter in the Dominican Republic

 The weather during the winter months in the Dominican Republic is delightful.
 Temperatures hover around 82 degrees Fahrenheit (28 degrees Celsius) during the day and drop to 70 degrees Fahrenheit (21 degrees Celsius) in the evening and at sunrise.
 Ocean breezes are felt more as well, and it’s generally perfect beach weather.
 This marvelous weather stretches from December through February, which happens to be the high tourist season.

 What to pack: Light clothing for the daytime, as well as long sleeves, jeans or long pants, and light cardigans or scarves for the cooler, fresh evenings.
 It can occasionally get rainy during this time, but it never lasts long.
 Pack layers so you stay comfortable throughout the day.